tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_ir_can.h.md

 ## `ao_ir_can1`

-Enable or disable the interrupt.

 ```c
 void ao_ir_can1_enable();
 void ao_ir_can1_disable();
 ```

-Request the interrupt or reply thereto.
+Enables or disables the interrupt.

 ```c
 void ao_ir_can1_request();
 void ao_ir_can1_reply();
 ```

-Check whether the interrupt is enabled.
+Requests the interrupt or replies thereto.

 ```c
 bool ao_ir_can1_is_enabled();
 ```

-Check whether the interrupt is pending.
+Checks whether the interrupt is enabled.

 ```c
 bool ao_ir_can1_is_pending();
 ```

+Checks whether the interrupt is pending.

 ## `ao_ir_can2`

-Enable or disable the interrupt.

 ```c
 void ao_ir_can2_enable();
 void ao_ir_can2_disable();
 ```

-Request the interrupt or reply thereto.
+Enables or disables the interrupt.

 ```c
 void ao_ir_can2_request();
 void ao_ir_can2_reply();
 ```

-Check whether the interrupt is enabled.
+Requests the interrupt or replies thereto.

 ```c
 bool ao_ir_can2_is_enabled();
 ```

-Check whether the interrupt is pending.
+Checks whether the interrupt is enabled.

 ```c
 bool ao_ir_can2_is_pending();
 ```

+Checks whether the interrupt is pending.

 ## `ao_ir_can3`

-Enable or disable the interrupt.

 ```c
 void ao_ir_can3_enable();
 void ao_ir_can3_disable();
 ```

-Request the interrupt or reply thereto.
+Enables or disables the interrupt.

 ```c
 void ao_ir_can3_request();
 void ao_ir_can3_reply();
 ```

-Check whether the interrupt is enabled.
+Requests the interrupt or replies thereto.

 ```c
 bool ao_ir_can3_is_enabled();
 ```

-Check whether the interrupt is pending.
+Checks whether the interrupt is enabled.

 ```c
 bool ao_ir_can3_is_pending();
 ```

+Checks whether the interrupt is pending.

 ## `ao_ir_can4`

-Enable or disable the interrupt.

 ```c
 void ao_ir_can4_enable();
 void ao_ir_can4_disable();
 ```

-Request the interrupt or reply thereto.
+Enables or disables the interrupt.

 ```c
 void ao_ir_can4_request();
 void ao_ir_can4_reply();
 ```

-Check whether the interrupt is enabled.
+Requests the interrupt or replies thereto.

 ```c
 bool ao_ir_can4_is_enabled();
 ```

-Check whether the interrupt is pending.
+Checks whether the interrupt is enabled.

 ```c
 bool ao_ir_can4_is_pending();
 ```

+Checks whether the interrupt is pending.